Skip to main content

 🔁 2.
 Compound & Reinvest

 You can withdraw earned fees at any time, or reinvest them back into your position to compound your returns.
+This is where liquidity provision becomes truly powerful - instead of just collecting fees, you can turn those fees into more liquidity, which earns more fees, creating a compounding effect.

 📈 3.
 Support Liquidity = Enable the Market